mitosisX/Limer-Limekit/README.md

 Limekit is a framework developed in Python 3.10 that wraps around the PySide6 (Qt) framework.

 But, you don't need to learn Python AT ALL!!
+Only lua

+## Running Apps

-You'll use the program called Limer (in Limer.zip) to run all Limekit programs and all Limekit examples provided.
-Navigate to the Release section (to your right) and download a corresponding zip file for your OS (windows-only.zip or linux-only.zip), and open READ ME.txt for more info on how to install.
-This is the framework that does all the magic.
+You'll use the program called Limer (in Limer-Limekit.zip) to run all Limekit programs and all Limekit examples provided.
+Inside, you shall find two files (run.bat and run.sh), you shall use files on Windows and Linux (I don't have access to a Mac, so you can use the run.py for now)

-The Limer.zip is the program for running your programs
+The "run" files only help in debuggind (showing errors on the console), feel free to use the run.py too.

+## Where to Download

+Navigate to the Release section (to your right) and download the all the files in there (Limer-Limekit.zip, Limekit-xx-py3-none-anyany.whl) to get started